mmlacak/crochess/docs/source/libcc/ccchecks.rst

     :returns: :c:data:`true` if target private was found, :c:data:`false` otherwise.
     :seealso: :c:func:`cc_check_piece_can_activate_at()`

-.. c:function:: bool cc_find_first_piece( CcChessboard * cb, CcPieceTagType piece, CcPos start, CcPos step, bool ignore_tags, CcPosDesc * found__o )
+.. c:function:: bool cc_find_first_piece( CcChessboard * cb, CcPieceTagType piece, CcPos start, CcPos step, bool check_start_pos, bool compare_tags, CcPosDesc * found__o )

     Function searches for a given :c:var:`piece`, starting from :c:var:`start` position, and advancing in :c:var:`step` direction.

-    Starting position is not checked.
+Starting position is checked depending on :c:var:`check_start_pos` flag.

-    Piece and its position, if found, is returned via *output* parameter :c:var:`found__o`.

-    Given and encountered pieces are compared exactly (tags are significant) if :c:var:`ignore_tags` is :c:data:`false`, otherwise tags are stripped and only base piece types are compared.
+    Given and encountered pieces are compared exactly (tags are significant) if :c:var:`compare_tags` is :c:data:`true`, otherwise tags are stripped and only base piece types are compared.

-    For instance, function will find :c:enumerator:`CC_PTE_LightKing_CanCastle` for a given :c:enumerator:`CC_PTE_LightKing` only if :c:var:`ignore_tags` was :c:data:`true`.
+    For instance, function will find :c:enumerator:`CC_PTE_LightKing_CanCastle`
+    for a given :c:enumerator:`CC_PTE_LightKing` only if :c:var:`compare_tags` was :c:data:`false`.

+    If found, encountered piece, its tag and position are returned via *output* parameter :c:var:`found__o`.

     :param cb: A chessboard.
     :param piece: A piece to find.
     :param start: Search starting position.
     :param step: A step.
+    :param check_start_pos: A flag, whether :c:var:`start` position is also checked, or not.
-    :param ignore_tags: A flag, whether tags are compared, or stripped.
+    :param compare_tags: A flag, whether tags are compared, or stripped.
-    :param found__o: An *output*; piece and its position, if found.
+    :param found__o: An *output*; an encountered piece, its tag and position, if found.
     :returns: :c:data:`true` if piece was found, :c:data:`false` otherwise.

 .. _lbl-libcc-ccchecks-sourcecodeheader: